-In the Netherlands, Stichting Cartel Compensation, successor in interest to claims of various shippers, has filed suit in the district court in Amsterdam against British Airways Plc ("British Airways"), KLM, Martinair, Air France, Lufthansa and Singapore Airlines seeking recovery for damages purportedly arising from alleged improper matters related to the use of fuel surcharges and other rate components for air cargo services prior to and during 2006.
-In response, British Airways, KLM, Martinair, Air France and Lufthansa filed third-party indemnification lawsuits against Polar Air Cargo LLC ("Old Polar"), formerly named Polar Air Cargo, Inc., a consolidated subsidiary, and Polar seeking indemnification in the event the defendants are found to be liable in the main proceedings.
+In the Netherlands, Stichting Cartel Compensation, successor in interest to claims of various shippers, has filed suit in the district court in Amsterdam against British Airways, KLM, Martinair, Air France, Lufthansa and Singapore Airlines ("Defendants") seeking recovery for damages purportedly arising from allegedly unlawful pricing practices of such Defendants.
+In response, Defendants filed third-party indemnification lawsuits against Polar Air Cargo, LLC ("Old Polar"), a consolidated subsidiary of the Company, and Polar, seeking indemnification in the event the Defendants are found to be liable in the main proceedings.
+Another defendant, Thai Airways, filed a similar indemnification claim.
+Activities in the case have focused on various procedural issues, some of which are awaiting court determination.
+The Netherlands proceedings are likely to be affected by a decision readopted by the